Genivia/ugrep/README.md

                   Stop reading the input after num matches.

            -n, --line-number
                   Each  output line is preceded by its relative line number in the file, starting at line 1.
 The line number counter is reset  for each file processed.

            -o, --only-matching
                   Prints  only  the  matching part of the lines.
 Allows a pattern match to span multiple lines.

            -q, --quiet, --silent
                   Quiet mode: suppress normal output.  ugrep will  only  search  a file  until  a match has been found, making searches potentially less expensive.
 Allows a pattern match to span multiple  lines.

            -s, --no-messages
                   Silent mode.
 Nonexistent and unreadable files are ignored (i.e. their error messages are suppressed).

            -T, --initial-tab
                   Add a tab space to separate the file name, line  number,  column number, byte offset with the matched line.

            -t size, --tabs=size
                   Set  the tab size to 1, 2, 4, or 8 to expand tabs for option -k.

            -V, --version
                   Display version information and exit.

            -v, --invert-match
                   Selected lines are those not matching any of the specified  pat- terns.

            -w, --word-regexp
-                  The pattern is searched for as a word (as if surrounded by  `\<' and `\>').
+                  The  pattern  or  -e  patterns are searched for as a word (as if surrounded by `\<' and `\>').

            -X, --free-space
                   Spacing (blanks and tabs) in regular expressions are ignored.

            -x, --line-regexp
-                  Only  input lines selected against an entire pattern are consid- ered to be matching lines (as if surrounded by ^ and $).
+                  Only input lines selected against the entire pattern or -e  pat- terns are considered to be matching lines (as if surrounded by ^ and $).

            -Z, --null
                   Prints a zero-byte after the file name.